 Qualitative research provides insight into whether, how, and why a program works.
 Common qualitative data collection methods include interviews, focus groups, and observations.
-With these methods, programs can draw stories from program participants, staff, elders, community members, and other key stakeholders.
+Using these methods, programs can draw stories from program participants, staff, elders, community members, and other key stakeholders.

 These resources present key points to consider when using stories in program research and reporting: